ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/extending_econtentcatalogfactory.md

 {}
 ```

-## Step 2: Register class a service
+## Step 2: Register the class a service

-In `services.yml` add the new class you just created.
+In `services.yml`, add the new class that you just created.

 If you are not overriding the constructor, it is enough to add only the parameter with the original key and the new class: